RevealBi/Documentation/en/datasources/supported-data-sources/microsoft-analysis-services.md

 processing of information from multiple database systems at the same time) and data mining tool in Microsoft SQL Server.

+>[!NOTE] Microsoft Analysis Services is not supported in the Web version of Reveal.

 ### Configuring a Microsoft Analysis Services Data Source

 There are two modes you can use when configuring a Microsoft Analysis